Syncplay/syncplay/README.md

 ## What it doesn't do

 Syncplay does not use video streaming or file sharing so each user must have their own copy of the media to be played.
-Syncplay does not synchronise player configuration, selected audio or subtitle track, playback rate, volume or filters.
-Furthermore, the user must manually choose what file to play as Syncplay does not synchronise which file is open.
+Syncplay does not synchronise player configuration, audio or subtitle track choice, playback rate, volume or filters.
+Furthermore, users must manually choose what file to play as Syncplay does not synchronise which file is open.
 Finally, Syncplay does not provide a voice or text-based chat platform to allow for discussion during playback as Syncplay is intended to be used in conjunction with third-party communication solutions such as IRC or Mumble.

 ## Requirements
 Frozen Windows executables are available on the download page - https://github.com/Uriziel/syncplay/downloads

 On Windows: `Media Player Classic - Home Cinema (MPC-HC)` >= `1.6.3`.
+Primary focus is `MPC-HC 32bit (x86)`, but `MPC-HC 64bit (x64)` should be compatible.

 On Linux: `mplayer2`. `MPlayer` >= `1.1` should be compatible, but is not supported.